The Order-to-Cash Cycle: a guide for businesses

 The supplier must decide which form of payments they are willing to accept and set up processes to maximize the efficiency of receiving payments through their chosen channels.

 There are costs and efforts associated with receiving each type of payment, and businesses must balance honoring customer payment preferences with their own interests.

 Once payments have been received via the various payment channels, cash must be “applied” to accounts.
 In practice, this means recognizing that a certain amount of cash has been received and marking an invoice as paid.

 This is more complex than it seems.
 Companies typically receive hundreds or thousands of payments each month.
 Cash application specialists must then “match” cash received with invoices.
 The use of remittance advice (often referred to simply as “remittance”) assists with this.
 Some forms of payment, like paper checks and credit card payments come with remittance advice attached.
 A check may have in its “memo” section a note that states it is paying off invoice #1358.
 But some forms of remittance, such as ACH do not support remittance advice coming attached with the payment.
-Remittance advice may be sent separately, in an email or phone call, complicating the work of applying the cash and requiring advanced cash application solutions to ensure speed and accuracy.
+There many ways to send remittance advice.
+For instance, in an email or phone call.
+This complicates the work of applying the cash and requiring advanced cash application solutions to ensure speed and accuracy.

-Further complications arrive when payments are meant to cover multiple invoices, when customers short pay for various reasons or when payment errors are made.
+Further complications arrive when payments are meant to cover multiple invoices, when customers short pay for various reasons or when payment errors occur.

 The faster that received cash is applied, the faster a business can reliably use it for operations and the faster a customer’s credit can be replenished, enabling them to order more goods.

 When payment is not received and applied by the agreed upon date, an account becomes delinquent and is transferred to collections.